-The variety of potential new therapeutic strategies that can be monitored by the Stroma Liquid Biopsy[TM] panel is too numerous to report here.
-We highlight that:
+Genomic instability has confounded therapies targeting gene re-arrangement.
+Yet, the innate immune response remains a more unwavering therapeutic target.
+As such the variety of potential new therapeutic strategies that can be monitored by the Stroma Liquid Biopsy[TM] panel is exceptionally varied and too numerous to report here.
+Nevertheless, we highlight that:

 - Relationships between elevated neutrophil elastase (NE) activity in cancer tissue samples and poor prognoses have been established, and there are reports that therapeutic modulation of NE can reduce tumor burden.
 NE's principal inhibitor a-1-Antitrypsin, along with SERPINA5 (Protein C Inhibitor), play roles in regulating coagulation through inhibition of activated Protein C, a feedback system necessary to control overactive Thrombin production. - A variety of anticoagulants have been clinically tested, with some benefits especially for very early stage cancers.
-From our model, we can solicit that extravascular (though not necessarily intravascular) Thrombin inhibition is insufficiently controlled in cancer.
-This reinforces the notion to neutralize Protease Activated Receptor (i.e., PAR1) activation as a therapeutic strategy.
-In an ideal personalized setting, inhibiting Thrombin's cleavage of Complement C3 to its activated fragments C3a (anaphylatoxin) & C3b (Initiator of MAC Membrane Attack Complex), might also be advantageous.
-Thus, specific allosteric modulation of extravascular Thrombin is warranted as a therapeutic modality. - The complement system exerts an important influence on the adaptive immune response by acting synergistically with antibodies as well as promoting B- and T-cell stimulation.
+From our model, we solicit that extravascular (though not necessarily intravascular) Thrombin inhibition is insufficiently controlled in cancer.
+This reinforces either neutralization of Protease Activated Receptor (i.e., PAR1) activation, or allosteric modulation of extravascular Thrombin as therapeutic strategies. - The complement system exerts an important influence on the adaptive immune response by acting synergistically with antibodies as well as promoting B- and T-cell stimulation.
 Sub-lytic doses of MAC induce dramatically different effects than lytic doses, including cell cycle activation, Ca2+ flux, and extracellular vesicle release.
 Therapeutic strategies can thus target the many regulating factors, both fluid-phase and membrane receptors, that inhibit terminal MAC assembly. - The pleiotropic role of Serpins, especially α-1-Antitrypsin (SERPINA1) and Heparin Cofactor II (SERPIND1) act as critical nodes in the tumor and systemic microenvironments promoting carcinogenesis.
 Reactive center peptides derived from Serpins have shown potential for immunomodulatory functions, and a precise tuning of Serpin stromal modulation might be possible.
-This will greatly impact the management and treatment of cancer owing to the systemic metastatic potentiation derived from coagulation activation.